 Overall, 39% of colonies exceeded the minimum size for harvesting (10 mm in basal diameter, according to Sardinian management measures which are stricter than those recommended within GFCM competence area), indicating an overall good conservation status of red coral populations in Sardinian waters, as also previously reported (Carugati et al., 2020).
-In addition, the presence of larger colonies is a key factor for population survival (Linares et al., 2007; Porcu et al., 2017): the reproductive potential of gorgonians, indeed, increases with the increase of colony size and, for red coral, the reproductive output exponentially increases with the size (Torrents et al., 2005).
-Data reported here support the hypothesis that stricter management measures imposed in Sardinia since 1979 (Cannas et al., 2019), could have guaranteed an overall good conservation status of the resource, despite the often uncontrolled and consistent presence of fishers and poachers.
+In addition, the presence of larger colonies is important for population survival (Linares et al., 2007; Porcu et al., 2017) as the the reproductive output increases with the size (Torrents et al., 2005; Bramanti et al 2009; Santangelo et al 2007).
+Our data suggest that the stricter management measures imposed by Sardinia since 1979 (Cannas et al., 2019), could have guaranteed an overall good conservation status of the resource, despite the often uncontrolled and consistent presence of fishers and poachers.
 However, considering that deep-sea banks are now the main target of professional harvesting and that deep red coral populations are genetically different and separated from shallow-water ones by an apparent barrier to gene flow (Costantini et al., 2011), it becomes urgent to develop new management measure to specifically protect these deep-sea coral populations.